Rade Opacic has quickly emerged as one of the top heavyweights in ONE Super Series, and he will not stop until he has some gold to show for it.

-“Obviously, the short-term goal is to win my fight on 7 April, but my [ultimate] goal is to become the ONE Heavyweight Kickboxing World Champion,” he says.
+“Obviously, the short-term goal is to win my fight, but my [ultimate] goal is to become the ONE Heavyweight Kickboxing World Champion,” he says.

 “I have dedicated everything I have to this sport, so I’m going to do everything – and face anyone – to accomplish that.”

-Opacic announced himself in The Home Of Martial Arts with a stunning knockout debut victory over Errol “The Bonecrusher” Zimmerman at ONE: BIG BANG II in December 2020.
-The 23-year-old uncorked a spinning heel kick to drop and finish the teak-tough Dutch veteran.
+Opacic announced himself in The Home of Martial Arts with a stunning knockout debut victory over Errol “The Bonecrusher” Zimmerman at ONE: BIG BANG II in December 2020.
+The 24-year-old uncorked a spinning heel kick to drop and finish the teak-tough Dutch veteran.